mazobot/Ducky-site-/README.md

 # Mazobot Portfolio

-Osobiste portfolio pokazujące moje zainteresowania w web developmentem, JavaScriptem, elektroniką i robotyką.
+Personal portfolio showing my interests in web development, JavaScript, electronics and robotics.

-## O projekcie
+## About the project

-Strona została zbudowana bez frameworków.
-Jest miejscem na prezentację projektów, umiejętności i aktualnych eksperymentów.
+This website was built without a framework.
+It is a place to present my projects, skills and current experiments.

-W projekcie znajdują się między innymi:
+The project includes:

-- responsywny układ na komputer i telefon,
+- responsive layout for desktop and mobile,
-- sekcja o mnie, projekty, umiejętności i kontakt,
+- about, projects, skills and contact sections,
-- animowane elementy pojawiające się podczas przewijania,
+- animated elements revealed while scrolling,
-- terminal `portfolio.js`,
+- an interactive `portfolio.js` terminal,
-- przełącznik dark mode / light mode z zapamiętywaniem ustawienia,
+- a dark mode / light mode switch with saved preferences,
-- losowo pojawiające się okienko z obrazkiem,
+- a randomly appearing image popup,
-- tło i grafiki przechowywane w folderze `images`.
+- background images and other graphics stored in the `images` folder.

-## Technologie
+## Technologies

 - HTML5
 - CSS3